What should I expect for my first session?

 Do I need a referral from a physician to come for physiotherapy?

 No. You do not need a physicians referral to attend physiotherapy.
+Some extended health benefit plans still require a physicians note to claim physiotherapy expenses, so you are best to check on this for your own reimbursement.
 On a separate note, you are also free to see any physiotherapist you desire, not just whom your physician may have referred you to.
 With your consent, a letter explaining assessment findings and our treatment plan can be sent to your physician to keep them up to date with your rehabilitation process.

 Can I do Rehab Pilates and physiotherapy in the same session?